Reference: Postulate Mechanics

 ATTENTION

-Attention is the mental process of directing the awareness to a point of interest.
+Attention is the ability to focus on any one part of the universe.
 But to efficiently do so, the attention should neither be fixed nor dispersed.

 EMOTION